KEY TAKEAWAYS

 Project management education

 Self-development, self-learning, and a will to constantly develop oneself throughout a lifetime are vital for keeping your career at the top.
-Any college degree can be helpful for a future project manager since the academic world teaches you how to study and acquire knowledge gradually, which is essential for a project manager who could have to learn all about a new project’s main field quickly.
+Any college degree can be helpful for a future project manager since the academic world teaches you how to study and acquire knowledge gradually, which is essential for a PM who could have to learn about a new project’s main field quickly.

 Before deciding on a degree, see how project management works in real life.
 College activities don’t allow you to see the actual consequences of your decisions.
 Working with a real project can teach accountability and outcome management.